Javier Mariátegui: Academic and professional life

 In 1957 it was gotten up to teaching and she was head of clinic in the chair of Psychiatry that directed Honorio Delgado and like delegate of the professors of that category, integrated in 1960 the faculty board.
 In 1961 he participated in the movement of professors that determined the foundation of Cayetano Heredia University.
 Starting as TA, he was then incorporated to the department of Psychiatry as reader, in 1971 was promoted to the category of university professor.
 In 1972 he obtained the Degree of Medicine Doctor in the Peruvian University Cayetano Heredia, with the thesis: "Socio-psiquiatría en el Perú.
 Algunos aspectos de investigación".
-His hospital work began in 1957 in the hospital Victor Larco Herrera and since 1962 directed the Service of Mental Health "Honorio Delgado" of the Ministry of Public Health.
+His hospital work began in 1957 in the Víctor Larco Herrera Hospital and since 1962 directed the Service of Mental Health "Honorio Delgado" of the Ministry of Public Health.
 He was Founder and Director of the National Institute of Mental Health “Honorio Delgado - Hideyo Noguchi” (1980 - 1987).
 In 1963 he published his first book "Studies of Social Psychiatry in Peru" with Baltazar Caravedo, Humberto Rotondo and in 1969 "Psychiatric Epidemiology of an Urban District of Lima" with Berna Alva and Ovidio de Leon.

 His intellectual work in the field of psychiatry and humanities made him a Member of the National Medicine Academy (1987) and of Peruvian Academy of the Language (1993).
 In 1994 he became Professor Emeritus of the Medicine Faculty of the University of San Marcos and in 1999 of the Peruvian University Cayetano Heredia.